Nice model: Description

-According to the Nice model, the planetary system evolved in the following manner: Planetesimals at the disk's inner edge occasionally pass through gravitational encounters with the outermost giant planet, which change the planetesimals' orbits.
+According to the Nice model, the planetary system evolved in the following manner: Planetesimals at the disk's inner edge occasionally pass through gravitational encounters with the outermost giant planet (Uranus or Neptune), which change the planetesimals' orbits.
 The planet scatters inward the majority of the small icy bodies that it encounters, which in turn moves the planet outwards in response as it acquires angular momentum from the scattered objects.
-The inward-deflected planetesimals successively encounter Uranus, Neptune, and Saturn, moving each outwards in turn by the same process.
-Despite the minute movement each exchange of momentum produces, cumulatively these planetesimal encounters shift (migrate) the orbits of the planets by significant amounts.
-This process continues until the planetesimals interact with the innermost and most massive giant planet, Jupiter, whose immense gravity sends them into highly elliptical orbits or even ejects them outright from the Solar System.
-This, in contrast, causes Jupiter to move slightly inward.
+The inward-deflected planetesimals successively encounter Uranus, Neptune, and Saturn (or Neptune, then Uranus, then Saturn), moving each outwards in turn by the same process.
+Despite the minute orbit change each exchange of momentum produces, cumulatively these planetesimal encounters shift (migrate) the orbits of the planets by significant amounts.
+This process continues until the planetesimals interact with the innermost and most massive giant planet, Jupiter, whose immense gravity sends them into highly elliptical orbits or even ejects them outright from the Solar system.
+This, by contrast, causes Jupiter to move slightly inward.

 The low rate of orbital encounters governs the rate at which planetesimals are lost from the disk, and the corresponding rate of migration.
-After several hundreds of millions of years of slow, gradual migration, Jupiter and Saturn, the two inmost giant planets, cross their mutual 1:2 mean-motion resonance.
+After several hundred million years of slow, gradual migration, Jupiter and Saturn, the two inmost giant planets, reach their mutual 1:2 mean-motion resonance, meaning that the period of Saturn is twice that of Jupiter.
 This resonance increases their orbital eccentricities, destabilizing the entire planetary system.
 The arrangement of the giant planets alters quickly and dramatically.
 Jupiter shifts Saturn out towards its present position, and this relocation causes mutual gravitational encounters between Saturn and the two ice giants, which propel Neptune and Uranus onto much more eccentric orbits.
 These ice giants then plough into the planetesimal disk, scattering tens of thousands of planetesimals from their formerly stable orbits in the outer Solar System.
 This disruption almost entirely scatters the primordial disk, removing 99% of its mass.
-Although the scenario explains the absence of a dense trans-Neptunian population, alternative models that achieve the same depletion of trans-Saturnian asteroids, but without planet migration or chaotic resonances have been proposed.
+Although the scenario explains the absence of a dense trans-Neptunian population, alternative models that achieve the same depletion of trans-Saturnian asteroids, but without planet migration or chaotic resonances, have been proposed.

 The details of the calculations of the Nice model are sensitive to chaotic interactions between planets and asteroids.
 Such calculations are notoriously plagued by numerical errors, in particular round-off and time discretisation errors.
-Originally it was thought that the model would cause some of the planetesimals to be thrown into the inner Solar System, producing a sudden influx of impacts on the terrestrial planets: the Late Heavy Bombardment.
+Originally it was thought that the model would cause some of the planetesimals to be thrown into the inner Solar System, producing a sudden influx of impacts on the terrestrial planets: the Late Heavy Bombardment (LHB).
+However, it has since been demonstrated that the LHB is inconsistent with the age and abundance of craters on the asteroid Vesta, and that the original lunar observations were the result of statistical aberrations in crater age determination.